jalvarezga/jalvarezga.github.io/_posts/2018-05-29-welcome-to-jekyll.markdown

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"
   type="text/javascript">
 </script>
+In 2005 Vidmantas Bentkus an innovative concentration inequality.
+Yet, the result is not easy to wrap at first glance.
+Also, the proof is somehow unintuitive.
+Here we will develop a self-contained proof working in an i.d.d. setting, which is a little bit more conservative than Bentkus' original result.

 We add code to get mathjax and support to integrate LaTeX within .md files.
 Interacting with LaTeX $$\alpha, \beta$$.